emertechie/docs-demo/docs/api-guide/authentication.md

 :::note

 Production and staging environments have different account databases.
-So the account you create in the production environment will only work for production requests.
+So accounts created in the production environment only work for production requests.
 If you want write access to the staging environment, you'll need to create another account there too.

 :::